Healthcare GRC

 Altman’s testimony has sparked a debate about the need for AI regulation in the U.S. Some experts argue regulation is necessary to protect the public from the risks of AI, while others argue regulation would stifle innovation.
 This debate is likely to continue in the coming years as AI systems become more powerful and widespread.

-Looking ahead at what may come next, data protection regulations remain critical to understand—such as GDPR (General Data Protection Regulation)—where implementation requires organizations to obtain consent from individuals before collecting and processing people’s personal data.
+Looking ahead at what may come next, healthcare data protection standards remain critical to understand—such as GDPR (General Data Protection Regulation)—where implementation requires organizations to obtain consent from individuals before collecting and processing people’s personal data.
 And where failure to comply may result in penalties and large fines.

-Although it is still too early to know for certain, regulation in the future could arguably focus on areas such as transparency, fairness, safety, and accountability—areas demanding great attention from organizations today to get a proper grasp on tomorrow.
+Although it is still too early to know for certain, regulation in the future could arguably focus on areas such as AI ethics in healthcare, transparency, fairness, safety, and accountability—areas demanding great attention from organizations today to get a proper grasp on tomorrow.

 AI Bots’ Implications for Healthcare

-In the meantime, the adoption of AI bots in healthcare has raised concerns about their safety and privacy, particularly regarding patient data privacy.
+In the meantime, the adoption of AI chatbots for patient support has raised concerns about their safety and privacy, particularly regarding healthcare data compliance.

-Said Gartner® in a March 2023 research report, “ChatGPT has created significant interest in the potential of large language models to improve healthcare efficiency, experience and outcomes.”
+Said Gartner® in a March 2023 research report on healthcare AI, “ChatGPT has created significant interest in the potential of large language models to improve healthcare efficiency, experience and outcomes.”

 “CIOs must separate the hype from the reality by learning the potential use cases, limitations and risks associated with deployment of this technology,” Gartner® explained.